vehagn/homelab/README.md

 # Traefik

-## Install using Terraform and Helm
+Configure `helm/traefik-values.ymal` and run

 ```shell
 terraform init
 terraform plan
 terraform apply
 ```

+to deploy Traefik using Helm

 **NB:** It appears we need the "volume-permissions" init container for Traefik if using `StorageClass` with provisioner `kubernetes.io/no-provisioner`